Bidirectional Consistency Models: Introduction

 \section{Introduction}

 Two key components in image generation and manipulation are \emph{generation} and its \emph{inversion}.
 Specifically, \emph{generation} aims to learn a mapping from simple noise distributions, such as Gaussian, to complex ones, like the distribution encompassing all real-world images.
-In contrast, \emph{inversion} seeks to find the reverse mapping, transforming real data back into the corresponding noise \footnote{In some contexts, the inversion problem refers to restoring a high-quality image from its degraded version.
-However, in this paper, we define this term more narrowly as the task of finding the corresponding noise for an input image.}.
-Recent breakthroughs in deep generative models \citep{goodfellow2014generative, kingma2013auto, dinh2014nice, song2019generative, ho2020denoising, song2020denoising, song2020score} have significantly revolutionized this field.
-These models have not only achieved remarkable success in synthesizing high-fidelity samples across various modalities \citep{karras2021alias, rombach2022high(stablediffusion), kong2020diffwave, sora}, but have also proven effective in downstream applications, such as image editing, by leveraging the inversion tasks \citep{mokady2023null, hubermanspiegelglas2023edit, hertz2022prompttoprompt}.
+In contrast, \emph{inversion} seeks to find the reverse mapping, transforming real data back into the corresponding noise \footnote{The inversion problem also refers to restoring a high-quality image from its degraded version.
+However, in this paper, we define it more narrowly as the task of finding the corresponding noise for an input image.}.
+Recent breakthroughs in deep generative models \citep{goodfellow2014generative, kingma2013auto, dinh2014nice, song2019generative, ho2020denoising, song2020denoising, song2020score} have revolutionized this field.
+These models have not only achieved remarkable success in synthesizing high-fidelity samples across various modalities \citep{karras2021alias, rombach2022high(stablediffusion), kong2020diffwave, sora}, but have proven effective in downstream applications, such as image editing, by leveraging the inversion process \citep{mokady2023null, hubermanspiegelglas2023edit, hertz2022prompttoprompt}.

-Particularly, score-based diffusion models (DMs) \citep{song2019generative, ho2020denoising, song2020denoising, song2020score, karras2022elucidating} have stood out among their counterparts for generation \citep{NEURIPS2021_49ad23d1}.
+Particularly, score-based diffusion models (DMs) \citep{song2019generative, ho2020denoising, song2020denoising, song2020score, karras2022elucidating} have stood out for generation \citep{NEURIPS2021_49ad23d1}.
 Starting from random initial noise, DMs progressively remove noise through a process akin to a numerical ODE solver operating over the probability flow ordinary differential equation (PF ODE), as outlined by \citet{song2020score}.
 However, it typically takes hundreds of iterations to produce high-quality generation results.
 This slow generation process limits broader applications.